tutor-web/tutorweb-experimental/doc/user_generated_material.rst

 the "correct" material will be reviewed first, since in theory it should be reasonable quality.

-Vetted reviewers will always have to answer [an extra review question](../server/tutorweb_quizdb/stage/material.py).
-This allows them to signal this material should be added to the main material bank, and [award_ugmaterial_accepted](settings.rst) given to the author of the question.
+Vetted reviewers will always have to answer `an extra review question <../server/tutorweb_quizdb/stage/material.py>`_.
+This allows them to signal this material should be added to the main material bank, and `award_ugmaterial_accepted <settings.rst>`_ given to the author of the question.